Your lawn is the welcome mat to your home. Everyone strives for the perfect lawn, you know, the one that makes the neighbors green with envy.

 Controlling clover is difficult and if possible you should dig them out of landscape beds.
-And in the lawn it will take several perfectly timed herbicide applications over the course of a couple of years to get rid of a heavy infestation.
-They same herbicide that you use for Oxalis works on Clover.
+And in the lawn, it will take several perfectly timed herbicide applications over the course of a couple of years to get rid of a heavy infestation.
+The same herbicide that you use for Oxalis works on Clover.

 Wild Violet is a very resourceful and unusual plant.
 It can have a taproot or a fibrous root system, and also can produce rooting stolons and rhizomes.
 What does that mean to you the average person?
 It means it can grow almost anywhere.

 The leaves can vary but usually are heart shaped, and the flowers range from white to blue to purple.
-And the flowers are shaped like pansy’s.
+And the flowers are shaped like pansies.